thaifurforo/thaifurforo/README.md

 - ⚡ Pronouns: she/her/hers
 - 😄 Fun fact: I learned to write mostly using a MS-DOS computer, when I was 4 years old
 - 🔭 Check out my portfolio: https://linktr.ee/thainarafurforo
+- ❤️ I volunteer at [Codaqui](https://www.codaqui.dev/), and we would love to have your support

 ## Find me at 📬